ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

     *   check if exists the directory "include" into 'NuSMV-2.6.0/cudd-2.4.1.1', if not present execute 'setup.sh' into NuSMV-2.6.0/cudd-2.4.1.1 directory

-4.Error: statement EXTERN is missing [TODO alternative solution : include NuSMV-2.6.0/NuSMV/code/nusmv/core/utils/defs.h]
+4.Error: statement EXTERN is missing

-    *   added the statement of EXTERN in <src/addons/game/fsm/GameSexpFsm.h>
+    *   added this 2 rows in <config.h>

-    *   removed all the EXTERN and ARGS
+            /* Define to 1 if the system has EXTERN and ARGS */
+            #define HAVE_EXTERN_ARGS_MACROS 1

 5.Warning: ggrammar.y:1076:38: warning: passing argument 1 of ‘opt_game_game’ makes pointer from integer without a cast
                         if (!opt_game_game(OptsHandler_get_instance())) {...